 Work is being undertaken to update the agreements but in the meantime, mental health services with cross-border cases or questions should contact the Office of the Chief Psychiatrist at email@example.com or on (03) 9096 7571 for specific advice.

-Victorian mental health services sometimes have to work across catchment boundaries within Victoria as well as across state boundaries with interstate mental health services, to provide prompt and appropriate care to people with a mental illness.
+Victorian mental health services sometimes have to work across catchment boundaries within Victoria as well as across state boundaries with interstate mental health services, to provide appropriate care to people with a mental illness.